surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/ps101/06-flow-control.md

 The same results are achieved with a `Do While` loop by reversing the test condition to not equals.

-`Do` loops always run at least once because the condition is evaluated at the end of the loop.
+`do` loops always run at least once because the condition is evaluated at the end of the loop.

 ### While